 • Less sweet and more natural

-For the last decade we have been experiencing a change in the eating habits of the population, which demands higher quality products that provide them with a high degree of satisfaction.
-On the one hand, there is a demand for indulgent and highly attractive products, especially when it comes to occasional pastries and fine confectionery.
-And products with a more balanced nutritional profile, for more frequent consumption, especially when it comes to confectionery and industrial pastries.
+For the last decade we have been experiencing a change in the eating habits of the population that demands higher quality products that provide them with a high degree of satisfaction.
+On the one hand, there is a demand for indulgent products with a high appeal, especially when it comes to occasional pastries and fine confectionery.
+And products with a more balanced nutritional profile, for more frequent consumption, especially when it comes to industrial confectionery and pastries.
 Gluten-free and lactose-free products are still on the rise, and the demand for less sweet and more natural confectionery is growing, in line with increased consumer awareness of the impact of food on health and wellness.
-In professional confectionery, alternatives to refined sugar, such as fruit syrups, are being sought, and the use of spices is increasing to enhance sweetness without sweetening or sugaring.
-Alternatives to traditional flours are also being sought, replacing the latter with others of higher protein content and low glycemic index, such as cassava, soybean or coconut flour.
+In professional confectionery, alternatives to refined sugar, such as fruit syrups, are being sought, and the use of spices is increasing to enhance the sweet taste without sweetening or sugaring.
+Alternatives to traditional flours are also sought, replacing the latter with others of higher protein content and low glycemic index, such as cassava, soy or coconut flour.
 And artificial colorants are eliminated in favor of natural pigments of vegetable origin.
 As for fats, there is no doubt, they must be higher quality fats.
-Beyond legislation, which regulates the use of hydrogenated fats and the trans fat content of products, there is a growing awareness of the importance of using quality fat sources.
-A good butter, a good cream, a good mascarpone or a good cream cheese are indispensable in quality pastry making.
+Beyond legislation, which regulates the use of hydrogenated fats and the trans fat content of products, there is a greater awareness of the importance of using quality fat sources.
+A good butter, a good cream, a good mascarpone or a good cream cheese are indispensable in quality confectionery.

 • Evolution of traditional pastries

 Pastry and bakery professionals are constantly revising traditional pastry recipes, adapting them to new consumer requirements.
-On the one hand, it is sometimes sought to make it lighter in sugars and fats, while preserving its unmistakable classic flavor.
-On the other hand, it also experiments with more surprising flavors, reinterpreting classic sweets and even fusing them with more modern creations.
+On the one hand, sometimes the aim is to make it lighter in sugars and fats, while preserving its unmistakable classic flavor.
+On the other hand, they also experiment with more surprising flavors, reinterpreting classic sweets and even fusing them with more modern creations.
 This new approach to traditional pastries usually goes hand in hand with the incorporation of innovative techniques and ingredients in their preparation.

 • Most Instagrammable cakes

-In a world influenced by the showcase of social networks, the visual aspect of pastries is very important .
-Today’s pastry elaborations must be Instagrammable, they must make the consumer feel proud to take them and show them off.
-Especially on Instagram where images of the creations of the world’s most famous pastry chefs triumph.
+In a world influenced by the showcase of social networks, the visual aspect of pastries is very important.
+Today’s pastry creations must be Instagrammable, they must make the consumer feel proud to take them and show them off.
+Especially on Instagram where images of the creations of the world’s most famous pastry chefs are triumphing.
 Thus, there is a tendency to make extremely beautiful and gorgeous cakes.
 This is what we call instagrammable cakes, which, in addition to delighting the consumer, serve to attract customers.

 New concepts and formats in professional pastry